smart

 Developing SMART Objectives

 Developing specific and measurable objectives requires time, orderly thinking, and a clear understanding of the results expected from program activities.
 The more specific your objectives are, the easier it will be to demonstrate success.
 The first and most important question is why are you requesting the grant?
 The second key question is what are you expecting to achieve?
 Thirdly, you will need to know what you anticipate to obtain after all the money has been spent, which will be the goal of the project.
 The goal is the beginning and the end of your proposal; it is the totality of your request.
-A SMART objective, on the other hand, will describe how you will achieve your goal, and is Specific, Measurable, Attainable, Realistic and Time-bound.
+A SMART objective, on the other hand, will describe how you will achieve your goal, and is Specific, Measurable, Attainable, Relevant and Time-bound.

 Unless the directions in the Request for Proposal (RFP) specify otherwise, you will probably have three objectives that will answer the following questions: